thangqd/HCMGIS/README.md

 **- Batch Converter**: Batch convert CSV to Point Shapefile, TXT/ XLSX to CSV and other GIS formats in a folder and its subfolders

-**- HCMGIS OpenData**:  Download free and open geodata from https://opendata.hcmgis.vn
+**- Download OpenData**:   Download OpenData: Download free and open geodata from various sources

 **- Vn-2000 Projections**:  Define local UTM projections for each provinces of VietNam in Vn-2000 Coordinate Reference System